Interview with Lise Caspar 12 June 2017

 The picture we have of Norwegians is that they are very sporty and love to go trekking?
 Is this a fair picture?

 - (Laughs), Yes, it is true!
 Most Norwegians love to be out in the wild.
-That is one of the things they love about this area – you will find many incredible hiking trails, and for those who do not want to go very far away, I can recommend the Vaugrenier Parc in Villeneuve-Loubet.
-I myself like to go to Italy when I have a day off, it is very close and very relaxing.
+That is one of the things they love about this area – you will find many incredible hiking trails, and there are lots of beautiful areas at only 30 minutes from the coast.
+I myself also like to go to Italy when I have a day off, it is very close and very relaxing.